Best Food & Cooking Classes in Marrakech

 Cooking Class at Riad Tawargit

-• Key Highlights: Hands-on cooking, local spice education, traditional desserts.
+• Key highlights: Hands-on cooking, dedicated spice education, traditional desserts, small group maximum

 • Location: Medina, Marrakech